-There is no right or wrong way to go about this, but we do highly suggest the "tooth pillow".
+There is no right or wrong way to go about this, but we do highly suggest the "tooth pillow."
 It is an easy way for the Tooth Fairy to sneak in under the cover of night without waking up the little one.
 Super quiet, super easy!

-What Does The Tooth Fairy Do With All The Teeth?
+What Does the Tooth Fairy Do With All the Teeth?

 Another good question: How long do we hold on to those teeth?
 Maybe until your child moves out of the house?
-I know it would be awkward for me asking my children “Hey, so I saved your baby teeth: Do you want them?”
+I know it would be awkward for me to ask my children, “Hey, so I saved your baby teeth: Do you want them?”
 I am pretty sure they would look at me like my head was spinning, all while thinking it’s super gross.

-We think that parents should just hold onto them for safe keeping to pull out of the drawer when the little ones go off to college and reminisce about those younger years.
+We think that parents should just hold onto them for safekeeping to pull out of the drawer when the little ones go off to college and reminisce about those younger years.

 Conclusion?
-It’s up to Mom and Pops
+It’s Up to Moms and Dads.

 Whether the Tooth Fairy is a big spender at your house or a penny-pincher, either way is perfect when you see your sweet little one light up at the fact that they have money!
-Here at eLuxury we value family and traditions.
+Here at eLuxury, we value family and traditions.
 Please feel free to comment below with any family traditions that you have when it comes to Ms. Money Bags herself, the Tooth Fairy!